 OS manual, for example, in

 man pam.d.
-A minimal example that uses UNIX passwords, is
+A minimal example, that we use in our

 subsystem that for successful authentication it is required that